pporumbescu/pporumbescu/README.md

 AWS Cloud Developer
 -------------------

 I'm a dedicated AWS Cloud Developer passionate about architecting scalable and resilient cloud solutions using various AWS services.
-I have a proven track record of optimizing infrastructure, automating workflows, and ensuring the security and performance of AWS-based applications.

 *   🌍  I'm based in the United Kingdom
 *   ✉️  You can contact me at [pporumbescu@gmail.com](mailto:pporumbescu@gmail.com)